Borås Arena: History

 The stadium was originally scheduled to be a tournament site for the 2009 UEFA European Under-21 Football Championship, but a sponsorship conflict with Max fast food chain's location at the stadium and official UEFA sponsor McDonald's, plus a contractual requirement for official sponsors to have a monopoly over the stadium's area, and a refusal to close the restaurant led to it losing its status as a site for the tournament.
 A strange conflict that led to Elfsborg and Borås Arena lost the championship as an arranger.

-2006 was the highlight in Borås Arenas young history.
-The year when Elfsborg received dividends on their great effort by salvaging the club's 5th SM-Gold.
+2006 was a special year for Borås Arenas, when Elfsborg received the 5th SM-Gold.
 An explicit goal from the club was to win SM-Gold by 2007 and this was accomplished a year in advance, 5 November 2006.
-The association was strengthened at all levels for a couple of years, not least organizationally and financially, with new sports director "Mr. Elfsborg" Stefan Andreasson, President-elect Bosse "Bank" Johansson and two billionaires as external funders.
-The new highly skilled (and young) manager couple Magnus Haglund and Peter Wettergren, who was employed before the 2004 season, was also of course in the club's big bet.
-The following year (2005) was also Elfsborg Fortress, Borås Arena, completed while enlisted old heroes in the form of Anders and Mathias Svensson came back.
-Memorable matches this season on Borås Arena was at home the victory against Malmö FF (4-2), which many described as the best in the season and where Anders Svensson made the team's single best effort during the season.
-Another memorable match was the last and crucial one.
-Gold match at a packed Borås Arena against Djurgårdens IF where Joakim Sjöhage became gold shooter with the only goal which meant that over 40 years of waiting was over for Elfsborg's fans.
+The association was strengthened by this for a couple of years, organizationally and financially, with new sports director "Mr. Elfsborg" Stefan Andreasson, President-elect Bosse Johansson and two billionaires as external funders.
+The new manager couple Magnus Haglund and Peter Wettergren, who was employed before the 2004 season, was also in the club.
+The following year (2005) was also Elfsborg Fortress, Borås Arena, completed while enlisted old players in the form of Anders and Mathias Svensson came back.
+Memorable matches this season on Borås Arena was, at home, the victory against Malmö FF (4-2), where Anders Svensson made the team's single best effort during the season.
+Another memorable match was the last one, a Gold match against Djurgårdens IF where Joakim Sjöhage became gold shooter.